 Chris – Osaka

 Hello there!
 My name is Chris, and I am a marketing and hiring specialist in NPO GLAD.
 I am originally from Hawaii and I come from a small city of 15,000 people.
 Coming to Japan was a dream of mine.
 After being here for 4 years, I have realized how amazing, yet difficult to be here as a foreigner.
 I know, and I sympathize with you; We’ll do our best to give you the support you need!
-My goals aligned with NPO GLAD’s mission to help ALTs, in turn, making a positive impact on both foreign living in Japan as well as children, the future of Japan.
+My goals aligned with NPO GLAD’s mission to help ALTs, in turn, making a positive impact on children, the future of Japan.

 Kotomi – Kyushu